brummer-simon/text_to_morse/README.md

 spent on developing and maintaining countless open sources projects.
 I am standing here on the shoulders of giants and I want to thank all of you for your work and dedication.

+Special thanks go out to everyone trying out my setup and providing feedback during its development phase.
+Thanks for your suggestions and valuable time.

 If you have suggestions or want open a bug, please open an issue and/or feel free to contact me.